cfjedimaster/raymondcamden2020/_posts/2022/05/02/2022-05-02-building-table-sorting-and-pagination-in-alpinejs.md

 In the code above, the `x-data` line is the most important as it binds the table to Alpine data.
 Alpine lets you define code right inside the attribute, but I find that a bit messy.
 It's possible...
 I just don't like it.

 Next note the two template tags.
 The first will show or hide the loading table row based on whether or not my data has loaded.
-Next I loop over my data (you'll see this defined in a bit) to render the various cat properties.
-There's two big differences here between Alpine and Vue.
+Next, I loop over my data (you'll see this defined in a bit) to render the various cat properties.
+There are two big differences here between Alpine and Vue.
 In Alpine, your IF/FOR constructs must be on a template tag.
-Secondly, you don't use mustache style interpolation for values, but instead use either `x-text` or `x-html`.
+Secondly, you don't use mustache style interpolation for values, but instead, use either `x-text` or `x-html`.

 Now for the JavaScript: